 Affiliate marketing – straight from the horse’s mouth (well, mine actually)

-As I said before, the sheer awesomeness of affiliate marketing is what that drew me to this field.
-And even though I knew it wouldn’t be a cakewalk, but having seen the likes of John Chow, Darren Cross and other legends earning most of their incomes through it, I was pretty eager to follow in their footsteps and see if could build a career out of it too.
+As I said before, the sheer awesomeness of affiliate marketing is what drew me to this field.
+And even though I knew it wouldn’t be a cakewalk, but having seen the likes of John Chow, Darren Cross, and other legends earning most of their incomes through it, I was pretty eager to follow in their footsteps and see if could build a career out of it too.

-It took me a few years – mind you, but the struggles that I had to endure was well worth the results that I am getting now (I was finally earning!
+It took me a few years – mind you, but the struggles that I had to endure were well worth the results that I am getting now (I was finally earning!
 What’s better than that?).

 Look, I am not claiming to be an expert here, I am clearly not, but after toiling all these years on this competitive field, I have nevertheless, amassed a few good tricks that I think can make for a big difference with your AF game.